 - Graduate seminar must be taken in the first semester.

-- Both a Plan of Study and a Supplemental Plan of Study must be submitted to the Graduate Office before either March 15 or October 15 of the second semester of the student's enrollment.
+- Both a Plan of Study and a Supplemental Plan of Study must be submitted by the end of the first semester of the student's enrollment.
 Complete and signed plans are to be submitted to the LCSEE Program Coordinator and Statler Office of Student Services

 - No more than three 400 level (upper level undergraduate) courses are allowed.

 - No more than one independent study is allowed.